-Sprint to begin issuing mail-in rebates using American Express prepaid rewards cardsAlex Wagner - Deputy Managing Editor, News Desk
+Sprint to begin issuing mail-in rebates using American Express prepaid rewards cardsAlex Wagner - Editorial Director of News and Content

 Heads up, Sprint customers: your carrier just announced that it's making a big change to its mail-in rebate program.
 And before you ask, no, it's not being eliminated.
 It is a good change, though, as Sprint and American Express have teamed up to announce that customers on the Now Network will begin receiving mail-in rebates in the form of a prepaid rewards card rather than a paper check.

 The cards are good at millions of U.S. locations where American Express is accepted and never expire, although a $3 monthly fee will be charged if the balance isn't used within six months.
 Sprint says that some of the benefits of the new program include faster rebate processing, immediate use of funds once the card is activated, the ability to replace a lost or stolen card, and the lack of fees for activation or balance inquiries.